Post-Concussion Syndrome Treatment: Therapy & Medications

-For a full discussion of this topic, see our post on the best concussion clinics.
-It’s important to make sure ahead of time that the clinic has the resources, staff, and program needed for neurorehabilitation.
+It’s important to make sure ahead of time that the clinic has the resources, staff, and program needed for neurorehabilitation of persistent symptoms.

 If you want to take the next steps toward recovery, schedule a consultation with our team.
 We’ll equip you with the resources you need to move forward.